 Height – 3½”

-These first three are the more common of all the Mel figurine series which were considered a very early “catch all” for the rejected items as well as possible experimental including two International designs.
+These first three MELs are the more common of all the figurine series which were considered a very early “catch all” for the rejected items as well as possible experimental including two International designs.
 Notice that the word “Mel” is the last three letters of Hummel.
 The Mel 1 – Girl with Nosegay, Mel 2 – Girl with Fir Tree and Mel 3 – Boy with Horse were the more common of all the Mel figurines and these three were modeled by master sculptor Reinhold Unger in 1939.
 The rear view of Mel 1 and Mel 3 show the word “Mel” on the base as illustrated to the right.
 Click the image for an enlargement.
 Robert Miller placed a value of between $300 and $500 each on these in 2003.
 In the mid-1950s, these three were remodeled by master sculptor Gerhard Skrobek and assigned the model numbers HUM 115 – Girl with Nosegay, HUM 116 – Girl with Fir Tree and HUM 117 – Boy with Horse candlesticks with the M.I.
 Hummel signature.
 These were designed from the original drawings of Sister M.I.
 Hummel but some reason were not approved by the Sießen Convent.
 There were 29 different Mel figurines accounted for with the last one bearing the number 54 so be on the lookout for the remaining 25 unaccounted for.
 Some of these were appraised for upwards of $15,000 each!
-These three were on eBay with a Buy It Now option of $1,000.
+The three, shown here, were on eBay with a Buy It Now option of $1,000.
 The first two are of the Crown TMK-1 trademark and the third is a Full Bee TMK-2 trademark.

 MEL 1 – Girl with Nosegay